johngavel/Terminal/README.md

 If you have any ideas, suggestions, or problems; please let me know in the Discussions page!

 Written by John J. Gavel
+## Release
+* 1.0.9 - Updated Version Numbers
+  * Added features.h - Allows the user to customize the Terminal library by adding and removing Terminal Features.
+Such as Color, History, Logging, and each of the standard terminal commands.
+Just comment out the unwanted feature.
+  * Updated Terminal Utilities by adding a destructor, and removing the copy constructor
 ## Future Work
 * Tokenizer is fixed – only splits on spaces; no quotes/escaped args.
 * Global singleton (TERM_CMD) – simplifies API but reduces modularity.
 This will require code changes when fixed.